 Physiotherapy

-Within the physical therapy profession, manual therapy is defined as a clinical approach utilizing skilled, specific hands-on techniques,
+Within the physical therapy profession, manual therapy is a hands-on approach to healing.

 Acupuncture